AudiusProject/audius-protocol/.github/pull_request_template.md

 ...

-**Reminder :bulb::**\
+**:exclamation: Reminder :bulb::exclamation::**\
-If this PR touches a critical flow (such as Indexing, Uploads, Gateway or the Filesystem), make sure to add the `requires-special-attention` label.
-Add relevant labels as necessary.
+If this PR touches a critical flow (such as Indexing, Uploads, Gateway or the Filesystem), make sure to add the `requires-special-attention` label. **Add relevant labels as necessary.**